 Disability rights organizations were split down the middle.
 Some argued that, due to the increased number of emotional support animals in the cabin was affecting public trust in legitimate service animals.
 Others argued that physical needs for service animals were taking precedence over mental disabilities.

 Many organizations such as the Humane Society did suggest a separate classifications of service animals with stricter requirements such as behavior attestations and proof of in-office visits; however, they did not agree that containment should be required.
 These comments were not considered due to the confusion they would cause and the “continued opportunity for abuse and increased safety risk.”

 Can my emotional support dog qualify as a psychiatric dog?

-In order to qualify as a service dog, your dog must undertake a minimum of 120 hours of training over a period of 6 months according to the Association of Assistance Dog Partners .
+To qualify as a service dog, your dog must undertake a minimum of 120 hours of training over a period of 6 months according to the Association of Assistance Dog Partners.
 Thirty hours must be spent in public settings socializing the dog and enforcing acceptable behavior.
 Dogs must be sociable and trainable.

 Training allows service dogs to perform specific tasks for their handlers such as guiding individuals with vision impairments, retrieving items for people with mobility issues, alerting to changes in glucose levels to name a few.
 The exposure involved in training will teach the dog how to behave in busy airports and crowded aircraft cabins thus reducing risks to other passengers in the terminal as well as passengers and crew in the cabin.